nl-digigo/COINS_2.0/docs/coinsweb/stepbystep.md

-# COINS instructions
+# Implementation guideline

-The implementation contains the following steps, roughly:

-## Exporting data to the <a>COINS</a> format
+## Exporting data to the COINS format

 1. define the data within your system that you need to exchange
 2. create a mapping between the [COINS Core model ](https://bimloket.github.io/COINS_2.0/coinsweb/#core-model) and the data model of your system